 The following days and weeks after making this change, you should keep a close eye on performance and search terms and be ready to optimise and allocate budgets differently if necessary.

-Additional tools will be released by Google Ads to in order to easily convert your BMM keywords to Phrase should you want to.
+Additional tools will be released by Google Ads to easily convert your BMM keywords to Phrase should you want to.

 How might these changes affect your results?